DermaSeer/DermaSeer-classification-model/README.md

 To fine-tune the model, we use the **MobileNetV** architecture, which is pretrained on **ImageNet**.
 The base model is used as the starting point, and we perform **transfer learning** by modifying the model to fit our acne type classification task.
 Fine-tuning begins from the 50th layer onwards.
 All layers before the 100th layer are frozen to retain the features learned from ImageNet, while layers after the 50th layer are made trainable to adapt to the acne classification task.

 ### 2. **Custom Layers**
-To modify the model for acne type classification, we add the following custom layers on top of the **MobileNetV2** base model:
+To modify the model for acne type classification, we add the following custom layers on top of the **MobileNet** base model:

 - **Global Average Pooling**: This layer reduces the spatial dimensions of the feature maps and outputs a single value per feature map.
 It helps reduce overfitting by lowering the number of parameters.